 PR is no longer a one-sided affair where an agency does all the work.
 There is now much more collaboration between the agency and the client.
 PR agencies seek to understand client brand perceptions and work with them to achieve this resonance across their communication.

-In a world where everything seems to be operating on a surface level that appears to be shallow, PR has adapted to focus on values and ideologies, which companies can show they actively support in order to make themselves noticeable.
-It is crucial, however, to truly support the causes you say you support.
-Having a shallow understanding of values can lead to less authenticity and make your target audience feel like it's only a PR trick to generate customers.
-True values, morals, and the responsibility to actively support and spread these notions are what are important and a focus in PR today.
+In a world where everything seems to be operating on a surface level that appears shallow, PR has adapted to focus on values and ideologies, which companies can show they actively support to make themselves noticeable.
+It is crucial, however, to truly support the causes you support.
+A shallow understanding of values can lead to less authenticity and make your target audience feel like it's only a PR trick to generate customers.
+Actual values, morals, and the responsibility to actively support and spread these notions are important and a focus in PR today.

 Hopefully, you've understood that having a comprehensive PR strategy is essential for any PR campaign.
-There are a multitude of details to pay attention to and practices to keep in mind.
-These include the importance of research, the different kinds of media out there, the importance of clearly set goals, and measuring your goals to assess whether or not your tactics and strategy are working.
+There are many details to pay attention to and practices to keep in mind.
+These include the importance of research, the different kinds of media, the importance of clearly set goals, and measuring your goals to assess whether or not your tactics and strategy are working.

 Either way, a good PR agency can keep track of everything necessary for the successful launch and execution of your campaign - from the generation of goals and objectives to the report on how the content and its publicity have impacted those aims.

-In 2022, PR has drastically changed both in focus and practical application, and it is the duty of any good PR expert to always stay ahead of the status quo.
+In 2023, PR has drastically changed in focus and practical application and any good PR expert must always stay ahead of the status quo.
 Trends have shifted heavily to the digital landscape.
-There are also changes in how pitches are communicated and in the implementation of collaborative efforts between firms and PR agencies.
+There are changes in how pitches are communicated and in implementing collaborative efforts between firms and PR agencies.
 There is also more reliance on the impact of real-life experiences, market shifts in social integration, and the use of tools to track your progress and performance.
-These are all necessary for those that wish to devise an effective PR strategy in 2022.
+These are necessary for those wishing to devise an effective PR strategy in 2023.

-This guide should give you a place to start in order to create the best strategy for your brand, personalize your approach, and secure long-lasting and fruitful relationships along the way.
+This guide should give you a place to start creating the best brand strategy, personalizing your approach, and securing long-lasting and fruitful relationships along the way.